NAPLAN Marking FAQ Page

 A: The shifts for centre-based markers are as follows:

-Weekday Day Shift:
+Weekday Morning Shift:

 8AM - 3PM Monday to Friday, plus one nominated weekend shift